dotnet/fsharp/docs/release-notes/About.md

 * Use `*` as bullet point symbol.
 We don't want to mix `*` and `-`.
 * Start your description with a capital and end the sentence with a dot.
 * **Always** include a link to your pull request before the closing `)`, `([PR #16106](https://github.com/dotnet/fsharp/pull/16106))`.
-* If possible, include a link to an issue on `dotnet/fsharp` use `Issue #number` before the link to the pull request.
+* Optionally, include a link to an issue on `dotnet/fsharp` use `Issue #number` before the link to the pull request.

 Example: